This week on ‘An Interview with WiseOceans’ we spoke with Hannah Williams from Love the Oceans

 I started scuba diving whilst in my 2nd year of university, and spending more time in and around the ocean inspired me to pursue a career in marine conservation.
 I have always had a love for dolphins and whales, which inspired me to want to find out more and help protect them.

-Firstly I became a qualified scuba diver, then attended a volunteer program in Mozambique in 2016.
+I became a qualified scuba diver, before attending a volunteer program in Mozambique in 2016.
 This allowed me to collect my undergrad dissertation data on coral reefs.
-This then developed into me doing a masters in conservation biology and writing my thesis on coral bleaching and recovery.
-I am also working part-time in an aquarium in the UK to built upon my aquarium systems knowledge and species knowledge.
+I went on to do a masters in conservation biology and wrote my thesis on coral bleaching and recovery.
+I work part-time in an aquarium in the UK to build upon my aquarium systems knowledge and species knowledge.

 I initially volunteered for Love the Oceans in 2016, then returned as a field specialist in 2017.
 I have since managed all social media platforms for Love the Oceans, and continue to return to Mozambique to help with the volunteer programmes.